 The Productivity Method Planner: An Honest Review

 Grace Beverley is one of the UK's most prominent young founders — TALA, Shreddy, and a visible presence across fitness and entrepreneurship content.
-The Productivity Method Planner, published through Bluebird (Pan Macmillan), is tied to her framework for time and task management, which she developed publicly through her YouTube channel and book before formalising it into a planner product.
+The Productivity Method Planner, published through Bluebird (Pan Macmillan) and now also sold direct via productivitymethod.com, is built around a framework she developed publicly through her YouTube channel and book before formalising it into a planner product.
+According to Productivity Method's own figures, it has sold over 200,000 planners worldwide since its 2022 launch, and has sold out multiple times.

-It sells well.
-It has sold out multiple times.
-And because the audience it's marketed to — ambitious, time-poor, achievement-oriented people — overlaps directly with the audience for planners generally, it gets asked about often.
+Because the audience it's marketed to — ambitious, time-poor, achievement-oriented people — overlaps directly with the audience for planners generally, it gets asked about often.

-This is an honest review: what's in it, who it works for, where it falls short, and what to consider if you're deciding whether to buy it.
+This is an honest review: what's actually in it, who it works for, where it falls short, and what to consider if you're deciding whether to buy it.

 What the planner includes